Home

 If you keep committing the same sins over and over, you don’t really believe that God loves you.

-You are angry at God.
+You enjoy committing sin because you are angry at God.

 2.